tolgakarasay/Countdown/README.md

 The website is published at https://tolgakarasay.github.io/Countdown/

-Used technologies: HTLM, CSS and Vanilla Javascript
+Used technologies: HTML, CSS and Vanilla Javascript